IGME-202-2221/project-1-VanishingCoincidence/README.md

-# Project PROJECT_NAME
+# Project Fowl Cyborg vs The Poultergeists

 [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet)

 ### Student Info

--   Name: YOUR NAME
+-   Name: Esther Loo
--   Section: ##
+-   Section: 05

 ## Game Design

--   Camera Orientation: _How are the art assets viewed from? (ie. topdown or side)_
+-   Camera Orientation: Side
--   Camera Movement: _How does the camera move in your game? (if at all)_
+-   Camera Movement: Side scrolling
--   Player Health: _How are you handling player health? (healthbar, lives, ?)_
+-   Player Health: Lives
--   End Condition: _How does a game/round/level end?_
+-   End Condition: Run out of lives
--   Scoring: _How does the player earn points in your game?_
+-   Scoring: Collecting point collectibles and getting enemies

 ### Game Description

-_A brief explanation of your game.
-Inculde what is the objective for the player.
-Think about what would go on the back of a game box._
+Travel to a different dimension as a... cyborg duck???
+This mallard has a fowl reputation, so you'll have a duck-load of enemies!
+Make sure to duck and weave between the deadly poultergeist projectiles that come for you.
+Migrate towards the bread crumbs to increase your score.
+Don't worry; just wing-it!

 ### Controls

 -   Movement
-    -   Up:
+    -   Up: W
-    -   Down:
+    -   Down: S
-    -   Left:
+    -   Left: A
-    -   Right:
+    -   Right: D
--   Fire:
+-   Fire: Space Bar

 ## You Additions